-The climate plan, under which Volvo Cars strives to become a climate neutral company by 2040, has been scientifically verified by the Science Based Targets initiative (SBTi), a collaboration that provides companies with a clear pathway to support the Paris Agreement.
+The climate plan, under which Volvo Cars strives to become a climate neutral company by 2040, has been scientifically verified by the Science Based Targets Initiative (SBTI), a non-profit organisation that provides companies with a clear pathway to support the Paris Agreement.

-According to SBTi, Volvo Cars’ emissions reduction targets are in line with the required carbon reduction levels to limit global warming to well below 2°C compared to pre-industrial levels.
+According to SBTI, Volvo Cars’ climate plan, which also includes short-term 2025 ambitions, is in line with the required carbon reduction levels to limit global warming to well under 2°C compared to pre-industrial levels.

 Launched last year, Volvo Cars’ comprehensive climate plan addresses carbon emissions across all its operations and products, towards its vision to become climate-neutral by 2040.

 The plan goes beyond addressing tailpipe emissions through electrification; the company will also tackle carbon emissions in its manufacturing network and wider operations, its supply chain and through recycling and reuse of materials.

 As a first, tangible step towards its 2040 vision the company aims to reduce its lifecycle carbon footprint per car by 40 per cent by 2025.

 The plan includes the following ambitions: a 50 per cent reduction in tailpipe emissions per car, a 25 percent reduction per car in operational carbon emissions, including from manufacturing and logistics, and a 25 per cent reduction per car in supply chain carbon emissions.

 Volvo Cars was the first established car maker to commit to all-out electrification and is the only brand to offer a plug-in hybrid variant on every model in its line-up.
 It will also introduce a range of fully electric models in coming years, starting with the XC40 Recharge, deliveries of which will start later this year.